 Most people use Software as a Service (SaaS) on a daily basis; think Gmail, Office365, Drobox or MarineTraffic.
 Still, the vast majority don’t recognise or consider the differences between SaaS and ‘traditional’ desktop software.

 With SaaS, users ‘rent’ software which is accessed via the Cloud – software is provided ‘as a service’ as opposed to purchasing a physical copy that is installed on your desktop.
 SaaS providers maintain the hardware, perform upgrades, backup your data and otherwise perform all the other ‘keeping the lights on’ activities required to keep the software available to the user.

-Imagine a ‘typical’ software purchase:
+Imagine a ‘typical’ software purchase for desktop software:

 Traditional software requires program files to be installed directly (‘locally’) on all computers where a user wishes to access the software from.
 Simple installations may only require a download and minor configuration to on each computer.
 Larger installations may require providers to physically visit the site.
 In the most complex cases, a custom version of the software needs to be created to integrate with existing systems.
-Set-up, or implementation, fees can be considerable; sometimes more than the software license itself.
+Set-up/implementation fees can be considerable; sometimes more than the software license itself.

 - Creating a large body of custom code to tailor the software for company specific workflow.

 - Balancing the security of the system with the ability for users to access it from multiple, potentially insecure, locations.

 - Storing data in a way in which it can be accessed quickly but not ‘bog down’ the servers, and backing up this data so that hardware failure does not become a total system collapse.

 Such tailored design requires IT expertise to properly execute, which would often take the form of internal IT staff.
 For smaller companies this means hiring experts out of necessity rather than a core driver of the business.
 For larger firms, their IT resources are tied up in a never-ending loop of design and redesign to adapt to changes in the software.